goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/_index.md

 # Installing Harbor

-This guide describes how to install and configure Harbor for the first time.
+This guide describes how to install for the first time.

 If you are upgrading from a previous version of Harbor, you might need to update the configuration file and migrate your data to fit the database schema of the later version.
 For information about upgrading, see the [Upgrading Harbor](../../administration/upgrade/_index.md).